Accessibility statement for cps.gov.uk

 CIVIC ran an automated accessibility scanner (SortSite) across all pages of the site, to detect compliance with WCAG 2.1 (AA).
 This was followed by a manual accessibility audit of a representative sample of page and template types (8 pages plus the homepage) and was conducted using common browser and assistive technology pairs in accordance with https://design-system.service.gov.uk/accessibility/.
 The audit was carried out on desktop (using NVDA) and iPhone and iPad (using VoiceOver).

-The next comprehensive accessibility audit is planned for early 2021.
+The next comprehensive accessibility audit is planned for May 2022.
 Once completed, this statement will be updated accordingly to reflect any amendments made.